xapax/security/list_of_common_ports.md

 ## Port 88 - Kerberos

-Kerberos is a protocol that is used for netowrk authentication.
-Different versions are used by Nix and Windows.
+Kerberos is a protocol that is used for network authentication.
+Different versions are used by *nix and Windows.
 But if you see a machine with port 88 open you can be fairly certain that it is a Windows Domain Controller.

 If you already have a login to a user of that domain you might be able to escalate that privilege.

+Check out:
 MS14-068

 ## Port 110 - Pop3